 After applying your foundation, finish up your makeup routine with the following products.

-Mascara: Sweep on a single coat of a waterproof mascara, such as the L’Oréal Paris Unlimited Lash Lifting and Lengthening Waterproof Mascara Blackest Black.
+Mascara: Sweep on a single coat of waterproof mascara, such as the L’Oréal Paris Unlimited Lash Lifting and Lengthening Waterproof Mascara Blackest Black.

 Eyeliner: No matter if you choose to rock a cat eye or a fine line, you surely want your eyeliner to stay in place.
-The L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner has a waterproof, long-lasting, smudge-resistant formula in an array of beautiful hues.
+The L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner has a waterproof, long-lasting, smudge-resistant formula that comes in an array of beautiful hues.

 Brow gel: When you draw or paint your brows on with makeup, the worst thing that can happen is having them shift on your face.
 Try the L’Oréal Paris Unbelievabrow Longwear Waterproof Brow Gel, which has a smudge, transfer, and sweat-resistant formula.
-Use the doe foot applicator to fill in sparse areas, the angled brush to sharpen your shape, and the spoolie to blend everything out.
+Use the doe-foot applicator to fill in sparse areas, the angled brush to sharpen your shape, and the spoolie to blend everything out.